-The beach is a 4 minute walk from Villa Roca and the Pagoda Garden along a private path.
-One of the most famours beaches on the island , steeped in beach history , home to the worlds most luxurious super-yachts that come and go the occupants of which frequents the beach restaurants.
-Benirras is the only bay on the island to be designated a nature reserve therfore not a single hotel in site.
+The beach is a 4-minute walk from Villa Roca and the Pagoda Garden along with a private-path.
+One of the most famous beaches on the island, steeped in beach history, home to the worlds most luxurious super-yachts that come and go the occupants of which frequents the beach restaurants.
+Benirras is the only bay on the island to be designated a nature reserve therefore not a single hotel in site.

-The strict local planning laws ensure that no unsightly hotels or resorts are built in this area of outstanding natural beauty .
-Villa Roca and the Pagoda Garden and the owners Villa Nova are among the less than a dozen villas in this unspolit nature harbour.
+The strict local planning laws ensure that no unsightly hotels or resorts are built in this area of outstanding natural beauty.
+Villa Roca and the Pagoda Garden and the owners Villa Nova are among the less than a dozen villas in this unspoiled nature harbour.

 A well-kept secret by the locals, the wide curved beach is of soft sand that gently slopes into the sea.
 The sheltered natural harbour is a popular anchoring spot for private yachts and motorboats, who often gather there to enjoy the romantic sundown.
 Good for snorkellers.
 Size: 160 metres long, 40 metres wide.
 Naked bathing to one side of the beach.